Keidan/lkm_kdb_irq/README.md

 	You can:
 		- Redistribute the sources code and binaries.
 		- Modify the Sources code.
-		- Use a part of the sources (less than 50%) in an other software, just write somewhere "nhm is great" visible by the user (on your product or on your website with a link to my page).
+		- Use a part of the sources (less than 50%) in an other software, just write somewhere "lkm_kdb_irq is great" visible by the user (on your product or on your website with a link to my page).
 		- Redistribute the modification only if you want.
 		- Send me the bug-fix (it could be great).
 		- Pay me a beer or some other things.